My Travel Pages and Travel Guide Links - A Greensleeves Home Page

 'Travel allows you to discover history and culture, nature and people, and maybe you will discover something about yourself'

 Travel allows us to experience sights and sounds, impossible in the home environment, and it gives us memories which enrich the soul for as long as one lives.
-Here I'm not talking about lying on a beach burning to a cinder in the sun, or dancing and drinking in a disco until the mind is addled, and the body is out of control. (though I'm not denying there may be a place for these activiities!)
+Here I'm not talking about lying on a beach burning to a cinder in the sun, or dancing and drinking in a disco until the mind is addled, and the body is out of control. (though I'm not denying there may be a place for these activiities).
 I'm talking about experiences which cannot be had at home; experiences which stimulate the senses and expand the mind.
 Experiences such as new foods and styles of music and dance, culture and language.
-And the greatest sights in the world - legendary cities and monuments and natural beauty.
+And the greatest sights in the world - legendary cities, monuments and natural beauty.

-In the past ten years I have:
+In the past fifteen years I have:

 - Lived as the guest of a family in a small village in Thailand, and experienced Carnival on the Island of Madeira.
 I've had afternoon tea in the Raffles Hotel, Singapore and I've even met and dated a local girl whilst on vacation in Cuba.